cbonoz/greentrace/README.md

 The web project should now be running on port 3000

+## How the policy is structured

+The policy is structured as metadata that get either directly filled or autofilled from the consumer application.
+The policy schema is available <a href="https://github.com/cbonoz/greentrace/blob/main/policy/schema.json" target="_blank">here</a>

 ## Challenges we ran into
 - Integrating the barcode reader functionality seamlessly into the web application.